matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 * Imagine if your current account had an API
 * Search for "Matt Heath golang" to learn more about their tech

-^ No question about Go running in production
+^ No question about Go running in production.
+I'm using my card in Italy - doesn't get more 'production ready' than this!

 ---